-The third trial to assess the impact of docetaxel in mCNPC/mCSPC was the docetaxel component of the STAMPEDE trial(20).
-Unlike CHAARTED and GETUG-AFU15 trials, patients with high-risk non-metastatic PC were included.
-Eligible patients included: newly diagnosed metastatic, node positive, or high-risk locally advanced (with high risk features defined as at least two of: T3/4, Gleason score of 8-10, and PSA ≥40 ng/mL); or previously treated with radical surgery and/or radiotherapy with high-risk features.
-Of the 2962 pts randomized, 1817 (61%) men had bony metastases and 592 pts received only ADT and six cycles of docetaxel (75 mg/m2 every 3 weeks for six cycles).
-The combination of ADT and docetaxel had a survival advantage compared to ADT alone (HR, 0.78, 95% CI, 0.66-0.93; p=0.006).
-Although patients were not classified having high or low volume metastases, only patients with metastatic disease had evidence of benefit with ADT and docetaxel (HR, 0.76, 95% CI, 0.62-0.92; p=0.005).
+The third trial to assess the impact of docetaxel in mCNPC/ mCSPC was the docetaxel component of the STAMPEDE trial.20 Unlike the CHAARTED and GETUG-AFU15 trials, patients with high-risk, non-metastatic PC were included.
+Eligible patients included: newly diagnosed metastatic, node-positive, or high-risk locally advanced (with highrisk features defined as at least two of: T3/4, Gleason score of 8-10, and PSA ≥40 ng/mL); or previously treated with radical surgery and/or radiotherapy with high-risk features.
+Of the 2962 patients randomized, 1817 (61%) men had bony metastases and 592 patients received only ADT and six cycles of docetaxel (75 mg/m2 every three weeks for six cycles).
+The combination of ADT and docetaxel had a survival advantage compared to ADT alone (HR 0.78; 95% CI 0.66-0.93; p=0.006).
+Although patients were not classified having high- or low-volume metastases, only patients with metastatic disease had evidence of benefit with ADT and docetaxel (HR 0.76; 95% CI 0.62-0.92; p=0.005).

-A recent post-hoc non-prespecified analysis of STAMPEDE was published(25).
-Metastatic burden was assessable in only 76% of patients for the analysis (830 of 1086 patients) and 362 (44%) had low and 468 (56%) high metastatic burden.
-Although overall survival was neither statistically significant in low burden nor in high burden disease (HR, 0.76, 95% CI, 0.54-1.07; p=0.107 vs HR, 0.81, CI, 0.64-1.02, p=0.064), the authors found no evidence of heterogeneity of docetaxel effect between metastatic burden sub-groups (interaction p=0.827).
+A recent post-hoc, non-prespecified analysis of STAMPEDE was published.25 Metastatic burden was assessable in only 76% of patients for the analysis (830 of 1086 patients) and 362 (44%) had low and 468 (56%) high metastatic burden.
+Although OS was neither statistically significant in low-burden nor in high-burden disease (HR 0.76; 95% CI 0.54-1.07; p=0.107 vs. HR 0.81; 95% CI 0.64-1.02; p=0.064), the authors found no evidence of heterogeneity of docetaxel effect between metastatic burden subgroups (interaction p=0.827).
 The authors concluded that upfront docetaxel is considered for mCNPC/mCSPC patients regardless of metastatic burden.
-This retrospective analysis contradicts the results of CHAARTED, but the authors point out that this may be due to the larger number of de novo mCNPC/mCSPC (n=362) in the low burden group compared to the low burden group in the CHAARTED trial (n < 160).
+This retrospective analysis contradicts the results of CHAARTED, but the authors point out that this may be due to the larger number of de novo mCNPC/ mCSPC (n=362) in the low-burden group compared to the low-burden group in the CHAARTED trial (n<160).

-A recent meta-analysis of CHAARTED, GETUG-AFU15, and STAMPEDE confirms the benefit of addition of docetaxel to ADT in mCNPC/mCSPC (HR, 0.77, 95% CI, 0.68-0.87, p<0.0001).
-The authors of the meta-analysis show that this translates to an absolute improvement in 4-year survival of 9%.
+A recent meta-analysis of CHAARTED, GETUG-AFU15, and STAMPEDE confirms the benefit of addition of docetaxel to ADT in mCNPC/mCSPC (HR 0.77; 95% CI 0.68-0.87; p<0.0001).
+The authors of the meta-analysis show that this translates to an absolute improvement in four-year survival of 9%.

-Abiraterone acetate (1000mg daily) with prednisone (5mg daily) plus ADT is an option for mCNPC patients with at least two of the three: (Gleason score of \geq 8, presence of three or more lesions on bone scan, or presence of measurable visceral metastasis) (Level of evidence 1, Strong recommendation).
+Abiraterone acetate (1000 mg daily) with prednisone (5 mg daily) plus ADT is an option for mCNPC patients with at least two of the three: Gleason score of ≥8, presence of three or more lesions on bone scan, or presence of measurable visceral metastasis (Level of evidence 1, Strong recommendation).

-Abiraterone acetate (1000mg daily) with prednisone (5mg daily) plus ADT may be considered for patients with low volume mCNPC (Level of evidence 3, Weak recommendation).
+Abiraterone acetate (1000 mg daily) with prednisone (5 mg daily) plus ADT may be considered for patients with low-volume mCNPC (Level of evidence 3, Weak recommendation).